internago-ab/site/content/questions_answers/how-much-can-the-employer-cover-the-reimbursement-of-fuel-costs-in-2023.md

 ---
 layout: questions_answers
 type: questions_answers
-title: How much of reimbursement of fuel costs can the employer cover?
+title: How much of the employees' fuel costs can the employer cover?
 tags:
   - Transport
 countries: